-However, because this method requires heating, is unsuitable for extracting heat-unstable it substances.
-Optimization of extraction conditions multiple flavonoids phenolics from and in Acanthopanax Leaf extracts, compare the efficiencies of ultrasonication and reflux extraction (with 70% methanol for 60 min).
+However, because this method requires heating, is extracting unsuitable for heat-unstable it substances.
+Optimization of extraction conditions multiple flavonoids and phenolics from in Acanthopanax Leaf extracts, compare the efficiencies of ultrasonication and reflux extraction (with 70% methanol for 60 min).
 The results have shown that ultrasonication extracted more than reflux extraction (Zhang et al, 2016).